Exploring Dark Knowledge under Various Teacher Capacities and Addressing Capacity Mismatch: Observations and Explanations

-The explanations for the first observation are provided step by step.
-First, we train MLP networks on MNIST~\cite{mnist} and train VGG~\cite{VGG} networks on SVHN~\cite{Svhn}.
+\textbf{Low-dimensional features.} First, we train MLP networks on MNIST~\cite{mnist} and train VGG~\cite{VGG} networks on SVHN~\cite{Svhn}.
 These two datasets are relatively simpler classification tasks, and we set the final feature dimensions as 2 and 3 correspondingly for better visualization.
 We do not use the bias parameters in the last layer.
 We progressively enlarge the depth and width of MLP networks, and use the total number of parameters to denote the network capacity.
 The capacity of MLP networks ranges from 0.1M to 0.9M.
 The VGG capacities are determined by the number of layers, which ranges from 8 to 19.
 We do not use ReLU~\cite{relu} activation for the final extracted features.
 These two datasets have 10 types of digits to identify, and the extracted features are scattered in Fig.~\ref{fig:vis}.
 With the capacity increases, the features of the same class are more compact, while the class centers between different classes are more dispersed.
 Notably, the larger networks do not overfit the training dataset, because the test accuracy shown in the figure still becomes higher.
 This implies that larger DNNs obtain a higher performance but may extract more compact intra-class features and more dispersed inter-class features.

-The above demos show low-dimensional features that may not reflect the change in high-dimensional space.
+\textbf{High-dimensional features.} The above demos show low-dimensional features that may not reflect the change in high-dimensional space.
 Hence, we extend the findings to CIFAR-10 and CIFAR-100, on which we train a series of ResNet, WideResNet, and ResNeXt networks.
 Because the high-dimensional features are hard to visualize and the dimensional-reduced plots by T-SNE~\cite{TSNE} are sensitive to hyper-parameters, we instead calculate several metrics to indirectly verify the change of feature compactness.
 Specifically, we calculate the feature angle as follows:

 where $\mathbf{h}_i$ and $\mathbf{h}_j$ are feature vectors of the $i$-th and $j$-th training sample.
 Then, we define the inter-class and intra-class set as $\{(i, j)\}_{y_i=y_j, \forall i, j}$ and $\{(i, j)\}_{y_i \neq y_j, \forall i, j}$, respectively.
 The average and standard deviation of angles in the two sets are plotted in Fig.~\ref{fig:angle}.
 If the teacher becomes more complex, the inter-class feature angle becomes smaller, while the intra-class angle becomes larger.
 Notably, we use ReLU~\cite{relu} activation before the classification layer, implying that all of the elements in the extracted features are non-negative.
 This could already provide some hints for the capacity mismatch phenomenon.
 As an extreme case, if the features among the same class collapse into a single point, and features among different classes are orthogonal to each other, the inter-class feature angle will be zero and the intra-class one will be 90$^{\circ}$.
 Although the training and test accuracy will be $100\%$, the softened probabilities may be one-hot labels, which bring no additional information to the student.
 An illustration and more detailed discussion can be found in Sect.~\ref{sec:dis}.
 The inter-class and intra-class distance metrics utilized in linear discriminant analysis~\cite{LDA} or unsupervised discriminant projection~\cite{UDC} show the same trend.
 We omit the display of the results based on these distance metrics because the trends of feature angles are vivid enough to show how the feature compactness changes.